inigo-jauregi/t3l/README.md

 # T3L: Translate-and-test transfer learning for cross-lingual text classification

-The code reporitory for the paper research paper with the same title.
+The code reporitory for the paper research [paper published in the Transactions of the Association for Computational Linguistics (TACL)](https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00593/117584/T3L-Translate-and-Test-Transfer-Learning-for-Cross).

 ## Installation